opnfv/opnfvdocs/docs/enable_docu_gen.rst

       - takes some time to customize the output in matters of template, requires custom html header/footer
       - latex suite is quite substantial in amount of packages and consumed space (around 1.2 GB)

- Tested: roughly, functional tbeeingests only
+ Tested: roughly, functional tests only

 2. Maven & clouddocs-maven-plugin (actually used to generate openstack-manuals)
 --------------------------------------------------------------------------------

- Description: It represents the standard tool to generate Openstack documentation manuals, uses maven, maven plugins, clouddocs-maven-plugins; location of finally generated files is the object of a small
-Bash script that will reside as Post-actions
+ Description: It represents the standard tool to generate Openstack documentation manuals, uses maven, maven plugins, clouddocs-maven-plugins; location of finally generated files is the object of a small Bash script that will reside as Post-actions

  Input files: .xml